akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 ## When and where to use Akka Cluster

 An architectural choice you have to make is if you are going to use a microservices architecture or a traditional distributed application, also known as a distributed monolith.
+This choice will influence how you should use Akka Cluster

+### Microservices

 Microservices has many attractive properties, such as the independent nature of microservices allows for multiple smaller and more focused teams that can deliver new functionality more frequently and can respond quicker to business opportunities.
 Reactive Microservices should be isolated, autonomous, and have a single responsibility as identified by Jonas Bonér in the book [Reactive Microservices Architecture: Design Principles for Distributed Systems](https://info.lightbend.com/COLL-20XX-Reactive-Microservices-Architecture-RES-LP.html).

+In a microservices architecture, you should consider communication within a service and between services.

 In general we recommend against using Akka Cluster and actor messaging between _different_ services because that would result in a too tight code coupling between the services and difficulties deploying these independent of